There are two broad types of Endive, curly and broad-leafed.

-Was used by the Egyptians, Romans and Greeks, both raw and cooked.
+Endive was used by the Egyptians, Romans and Greeks, both raw and cooked.
 (The Romans acquired it in the first century AD).
-Some say native to India; others say native to Mediterranean.
+Some say it is native to India; others say it is native to the Mediterranean.

 Endive was being grown in Northern Europe by the 1200s.
 It was brought to America by colonists.

-Sometimes in North America, the curly-leaved variety is called "Chicory", in order to help consumers not confuse curly-leaved endive with broad-leaf endive.
-Given that there's already a salad green called "chicory", it may elude you immediately as to how this is going to rocket the cause ahead.
+Sometimes in North America, the curly-leaved variety is called "chicory", in order to help consumers not confuse curly-leaved endive with broad-leaf endive.
+Given that there's already a salad green called "chicory", it's uncertain how that is going to help any overall confusion.